Rhys Wilmot: Playing career

 Wilmot started out at Arsenal, joining as a schoolboy in 1977 before turning professional in 1980.
 Mainly an understudy to Pat Jennings, George Wood and then John Lukic, Wilmot had loan spells at both Hereford United and Leyton Orient.
 He had to wait six years until his Arsenal first-team debut, against Aston Villa on 28 March 1986.
 He had six games deputising for Lukic in 1986–87 before another loan spell, this time at Swansea City.

 Unable to break into the first team properly, he left Arsenal in 1989 for Plymouth Argyle.
 During his time in Devon Rhys Played under Peter Shilton until he was sold for a sum of £87,500.
 He later played for Grimsby Town, Crystal Palace and Torquay United.

 Coaching career

 Wilmot was in the role of a youth academy goalkeeping coach at Plymouth Argyle, and on 26 June 2013 was promoted as the first team goalkeeping coach.

 On 15 June 2015 Rhys left his position as first team goalkeeping coach due to a backroom staff restructuring under then manager John Sheridan.
 He returned to his old role within the club's youth academy.

-Wilmot served as a part-time coach for two seasons in a row, after the departure of James Bittner, often being unable to travel to away games as he balanced his coaching job with working for Devon and Cornwall Police.
+Wilmot served as a part-time coach for two consecutive seasons, after the departure of James Bittner, often being unable to travel to away games as he balanced his coaching job with working for Devon and Cornwall Police.
 On 23 May 2018 it was announced that Wilmot would be returning to a full-time coaching role at Plymouth Argyle for the 18-19 season, under manager Derek Adams.